chribben/MicroservicesUsingDockerAndDotNet/README.md

 When it's created you can ssh in to the host: `docker-machine ssh my-docker-host` Try the following: `docker run -d -p 80:80 nginx`.
 This will download and run the official nginx image in a container. `-d` runs it in the background and `-p 80:80` forwards port 80 in the container to port 80 on the host.
 Do `docker ps` which will list the running containers.
 Now type `exit` to get back to the Windows command line.
 Type `docker-machine list` and note the ip-address of the my-docker-host.
 Type the ip address into a web browser's address field and hit enter.
 The nginx welcome page should appear.
+*Note!* Even though this method is simpler than using a Linux VM as described below the latter has much better support for sharing a folder between the host a Windows.

 ###Install using a Linux virtual machine
 * Download and install VirtualBox: https://www.virtualbox.org/wiki/Downloads